Nikita130520/LINUX-NOTES/introduction.md

 commands
 -------------

-it is a way to give intruction to system.
+it is a way to give instruction to system.